Q. How do I know if an article is fake news?

 Monday - Thursday: 8 am - 8 pm

 Friday: 8 am - 2 pm

 Sunday: 1 pm - 5 pm

-**Note: Hours may vary during college closures and between terms
+*Note: Hours may vary during college breaks and holidays.